Finding an appraiser

 The person who conducts your appraisal must:

-- have a prescribed connection to a designated body (or a suitable person that we have approved)
+- have a prescribed connection to a designated body or a suitable person that we have approved(check your appraiser’s connection on our List of Registered Medical Practitioners)

 - carry out appraisals for a designated body or suitable person